 - 1. The following items are NOT permitted during New Member Education activities:

-- Alcohol.
-This includes new members and current initiated members of the fraternity or sorority.
+Alcohol.
+This includes new members and current brothers and sisters.

 - Off- campus activities.
 All NME activities must take place on campus.
 Groups may request in writing an exception to go “off campus” for an activity or event.
 The exception must be educational and have merit such as a community service event.
 Activities may not be held at member or alumni homes.
 Off-campus events should be public in nature and, if possible, have a third party associated with the event (i.e., charity run or walk).

 - Profanity or derogatory references to under-represented persons or groups.
-This includes, but is not limited to: ethnicity, gender identity, race, sexual orientation, or religion.
+This includes, but is not limited to: ethnicity, sex, race, sexual orientation, or religion.

 - Meal time lineups/performances.
 New members may not be required to serve brothers/sisters, eat in unison, or act out skits/sing songs.